gjerm/PercentSleep/README.md

 ## Todo:
 - Add options for ignoring vanished/afk players.
+- Customizable messages
 - Options for more AFK plugins?
-- Customizable messages
 - Commands?
 - Permissions?
-- Per-world option for skipping storms

 ## Changelog

+v0.2:
+### Please delete your old configuration before upgrading to take advantage of the new configuration options.
+**Features**
+- Added per-world config for skipping storms
+- Added options for ignoring vanished/afk players when counting
+- Tracks config version, should be able to auto-upgrade config after this **Code/bugfixes**
+- Don't make 2 plugin objects for each world ya dingus
+- Less hacky way of getting the config for the world class
+- Don't broadcast on player leave

 v0.1:
 - Initial release (working state)